asinfotrack/yii2-toolbox/README.md

 ###### Html
 Extends the Html-helper of Yii2 with additional functionality

+###### ServerConfig
+Provides functionality to fetch the most important server vars and to check if certain extensions are loaded

 ###### Timestamp
 This helper is responsible for common tasks associated with UNIX-Timestamps